ScienceCommunicationLab/KinesinLMS/README.md

 KinesinLMS originated as a custom e-Learning platform developed by [McQuillen Interactive](https://www.mcquilleninterative.com) for [Science Communication Lab (SCL)](https://www.sciencecommunicationlab.org/) as part of SCL's iBiology Courses project.
-SCL funded the work with support from the National Institute for General Medical Sciences (grants #5R25GM116704 and #1R25GM139147).
+SCL funded the work with support from the National Institute for General Medical Sciences (grants numbers R25GM116704 and R25GM139147).

 [iBiology Courses](https://courses.ibiology.org) is an e-learning site dedicated to helping university students and post-graduate researchers become better scientists and enhance career and professional development.
 The iBiology Courses